rbacyln/FeelingSafe/README.md

 FeelingSafe is a lightweight Android app that helps users quickly reach trusted contacts and local emergency services.
 Open the app → trigger SOS → share location and notify selected contacts.

-> Built as a student project to practice Android fundamentals (Activities, Intents, permissions, RecyclerView, Room) and clean app structure.

 ---

 ## ✨ Features